 And don't forget the power of video!
 Embed video introductions or tours of one of your past projects.
 Make sure these videos are concise and useful.

-Be careful in what visual elements you do choose.
-Once again, you don't want to overwhelm your visitor with sensory overload.
+Be careful about what visual elements you do choose.
+Once again, you don't want to overwhelm your visitors with sensory overload.

 6. Frequently Asked Questions Page

 There is huge value in having an FAQ page on your website, particularly if you've got a lot of information and a diverse portfolio to present to future clients.
 FAQ pages on home builder websites can actually help streamline the conversion process and get clients to you faster.